bigkahuna443/SkinModHelper/docs/guide/README.md

 Then you can choose to add the orientation you want (you can add multiple):
 ```
   BadelineMode: true     # Let the default hair color of PlayerSkin be baddy
-  SilhouetteMode: true     # Let PlayerSkin's all-body get its itself HairColor, be like a Silhouette
+  SilhouetteMode: true     # Color the player's entire body with its hair color, like a silhouette
   JungleLanternMode: true     # This involves some gameplay mechanisms of JungleHelper, probably don't add this unless you know what you're doing
 ```

-If you want to know more about config file, you may need to know a little about XMLs first

 A brief introduction to Sprites.xml
 -----------------------------------
-Sprites.Xml has two types, one is "Normal type" and the other is "non-Normal type"

-Normal type:
-* If a Sprites.xml's root path is "Celeste/Mods/[mod_name]/Graphics/".
-Then that Sprites.xml is "Normal type".
-* a Sprites.xml as "Normal type" means: That any ID in this Sprites.xml can be reskin/cover by skins compatible with SkinModHelper.
-   * (Vanilla's Sprites.xml also is "Normal type")
+If you want to know more about config file, you may need to know a little about XMLs first

+SkinModHelper can only replace sprites included in the default Sprites.xml location. that location is "Celeste/Mods/[mod_name]/Graphics/Sprites.xml" or "Celeste/Content/Graphics/Sprites.xml"

 If, the skin you make is a player skin.
 Then:
 1. you need to create a Sprites.xml of "Normal Type"